 Yet, while the author was busy standing on her soapbox of disappointment for the American views on sexuality in the media versus those of her Western European counterparts, she failed to do some research on the company’s intention for the video itself (along with studying up on cultural traditions and relations around the world……) .
 I wanted to get a fair perspective of the issue from all sides, so I first visited the company’s website and found their creative summary of the video they have entitled “The Contortionist”.

 Point 1: The company represents the video here as both a work of artistry and sensuality.
-I feel sensuality is empowering, and confidence is sexy, and art can be both.
-I am not sure when or where we decided that if it was one, it could not be the other, but in fact the two can be closely interlaced.
-The Mona Lisa caused quite a scandal back in the day for being considered “too sexual in nature”, yet we view it as a masterful art piece displaying a fully-clothed woman, with only the slightest hint of a smile and why???
+Sensuality can be empowering, and confidence is sexy, and Art can be both.
+I am not sure when or where we decided that if it was one, it could not be the other, but in fact the two are closely interlaced.
+The Mona Lisa caused quite a scandal back in the day for being considered “too sexual in nature”.
+Today, we view it as a masterful art piece displaying a fully-clothed woman, with only the slightest hint of a smile and why???
 It is intriguing – you don’t know why she is smiling.
 Just as we now don’t know why Briohny is practicing in what we assume to be her room, and assume it to be morning, in her super fancy underwear.

 Advertising, by design, is a form of communication meant to persuade an audience to take action.
 Everything in an ad is sketched, staged, scripted, and intended as part of the overall marketing strategy.
 Nothing is left to chance, everything has either an obvious or more subtle message that ties back to the personality being portrayed of the brand.
 After having spent 15 years in the advertising and marketing industry, I can say from experience the person in the bed represents an added component to Equinox’s personality that is sensual, intimate, or sexual in nature.